Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 You have to think about how often you play your guitar and the climate of where you live to answer this question.
 Most perform a setup at least twice a year, or every six months, to ensure their instruments play as they should.
 These individuals are likely those who play their guitars daily.

 If you only play your guitar now and again, you could likely use your guitar setup kit only once a year.
 If you live somewhere humid, however, you will want to setup your guitar every six months.
-The moisture in the air could lead to warping and other similar problems.
+The moisture and the temperature of the air affect your guitar.
+For example, to much of moisture in the air can lead to warping and other similar problems.

 If you negate your guitar setups, changes will gradually build up.
 When you do not perform regular maintenance on your instrument, you do not notice the minor problems that eventually turn bigger.
 You could eventually lose the enjoyment you once had with your guitar as it would be unplayable.